GregOwen/GregOwen.github.io/_posts/2019-10-23-chocolate-orange-almond-cake.md

 ## Instructions

 1. Preheat oven to 350&deg;F.
-1. Butter the bottom and sides of a 9-inch-diameter cake pan.
+1. Butter and flour the bottom and sides of a 9-inch-diameter cake pan.
 1. In a heatproof measuring cup or small bowl, mix together the cocoa powder and the boiling water.
 1. In a medium bowl, mix the flour, baking soda, and salt until evenly mixed.
-1. In the bowl of a stand mixer, beat the butter, sugar, and vanilla thoroughly on medium speed.
+1. In the bowl of a stand mixer, beat the butter, sugar, and vanilla thoroughly on medium speed until the mixture coheres into a uniform consistency (there shouldn't be any separate, pea-sized pieces remaining).
 1. Add the egg and beat until it's well combined with the other wet ingredients.
 1. Reduce speed to low and add a bit of the dry ingredients, then a bit of the sour cream, then a bit of the dry ingredients, etc. until you've added all of both (don't overmix).
 1. Add the cocoa slurry and mix until the batter is even in color.